sidbala4023/Flow/README.md

 8.Create a Screen flow to create “Contact” and place the screen on home page with optional with optional file attachment.

 9.Create a screen flow to create the following records Contact or Opportunity or Case which is related to Account record.

+10.Create a screen flow to create Contact or opportunity or Case using Sub-flow element.